PhrontHQ/mod/teach/concepts/data-validation/strategy.md

 {
     "message": "First Name is required and cannot be empty.", "validationProperties": [
-        {
+        // Array of property field descriptor instances that this rule depends on {
             "name": "firstName"
             // ... (all other PropertyDescriptor properties)
         }
     ],
     "rule": {
-        "name": "isMandatory"
+        // The validation rule object that caused this error "name": "isMandatory"
-        // ... (all other PropertyDescriptor properties)
+        // ... (all other Validation Rule properties) }
-    }
 }
 ```